 A trio of skiers enjoying lunch and coffee at Kicking Horse Mountain Resort.
 Photo credit: Destination BC/Reuben Krabbe

 It’s official: consider the British Columbians #influenced by our Australian love of coffee.
 You’ll not only get to look forward to all the delicious local food on offer after your ski day – poutine, anyone? – but your mornings will be accompanied by a proper latte, just the way you like it.
 Our tip?
-Dose in Revelstoke, but we’re biased as it’s founded by Aussies.
+Dose in the town of Revelstoke, but we’re biased as it’s founded by Aussies.

 Ready to discover everything from the mountains to the off-snow experiences?
 Click here to find out more and get planning your trip to British Columbia.